 The NOEL-V processor implements the RISC-V ISA which means that compilers and kernels for RISC-V can be used with NOEL-V (kernels will need a NOEL-V BSP).
-To simplify software development, Cobham Gaisler provides several toolchains.
-At the initial release, the NOEL-V processor will be supported by pre-built RTEMS toolchains.
-Over time, the NOEL-V software support will be extended to the same level of support that exists for the LEON line of processors
+To simplify software development, we provide several prebuilt toolchains.
+Currently, the NOEL-V processor is supported by pre-built RTEMS and Linux toolchains.
+We provide VxWorks 7 BSP for NOEL-V under commercial license.
+Over time, the NOEL-V software support will be extended to the same level of support that exists for the LEON line of processors.

 The GRMON monitor interfaces to the NOEL-V on-chip debug support unit, implementing a large range of debug functions including GDB support for source level debugging.

 The NOEL-V processor core is available as part of a subsystem that also contains system peripherals.
 The subsystem can be configured to use the processor configurations listed in the table below.
 The configurations listed below are the ones recommended by us since they are covered by regression tests.
 Software toolchains provided by us are developed and built considering the same configurations.
 It is also possible to tailor additional configuration settings to create custom processor configurations by editing the VHDL generic (configuration parameter) assignments in the subsystem.

 |MIN32||RV32IMAC||single issue||yes||no||yes||no||Minimal 32-bit configuration|

 |GPP32||RV32GCH||single or dual issue||yes||yes||yes||GRFPUnv or NanoFPUnv||General purpose 32-bit configuration|